ftao1/packer-builds/README.md

-# HashiCorp Packer Builds for Rocky Linux
+# HashiCorp Packer Builds for Rocky Linux with Jenkins

-This is a Packer project to build Rocky Linux 9.4 Vagrant box on VirtualBox and uses Jenkins.
+This is a Packer project to build Rocky Linux 9.4 Vagrant box on VirtualBox using Jenkins.

 ## Assumptions

 This project assumes no existing installed software (listed below) and everything will be created from scratch.
-A Jenkins pipeline should aready be set up.
+A Jenkins pipeline should aready be set up to run the Jenkinsfile.

 ## Requirements